Reflinders/Waves/README.md

 # Waves
 A module that attempts to emulate ROBLOX signals.
+Get New Version(s) @ Releases.

 Simple Usage Example:
 ```lua